 As increasing amounts of carbon dioxide enters the atmosphere, the global ocean seems to soak up much of the excess, storing almost 30% of the carbon dioxide emissions generated from human activities.
 In this sense, the ocean has indeed performed as a buffer in order to slow down the greenhouse gas accumulation in the atmosphere and, thus, global warming.
 However, this process also results in increasing the acidity of seawater and can thus affect the ocean ecosystem and the health of marine organisms.

-University of Delaware oceanographer Wei-Jun Cai and colleagues at Université Libre de Bruxelles, Texas A&M University-Corpus Christi, the University of Hawaii at Manoa and ETH Zurich, presently discloses that the water over the continental shelves is bearing a huge portion of the load, taking up increasing amounts of this atmospheric carbon dioxide.
+New research by University of Delaware oceanographer Wei-Jun Cai and colleagues at Université Libre de Bruxelles, Texas A&M University-Corpus Christi, the University of Hawaii at Manoa and ETH Zurich, presently discloses that the water over the continental shelves is bearing a huge portion of the load, taking up increasing amounts of this atmospheric carbon dioxide.

 The study findings, featured in Nature Communications on Wednesday, Jan.
 31, could have significant implications for scientists concentrating on understanding the universal carbon budget.

 Understanding how carbon travels between land, water and air is crucial for predicting how much greenhouse gas emissions the atmosphere, earth and ocean can tolerate over a given time period to keep climate change and global warming at thresholds considered to be tolerable.

 The study authors used available and historical data from the past 35 years for calculating worldwide trends of carbon dioxide concentration increases in the coastal ocean.
 The analysis exposed that, while the amount of carbon dioxide in the open ocean is growing at the same rate as in the atmosphere, these same carbon dioxide concentrations are indeed increasing more slowly in the coastal ocean.